Last Updated on October 19, 2021

 4. Inspect filter and pump system

 If your testing kit shows that you have a well-balanced pool water and you still have a cloudy Intex pool to worry about, then you should check your filter and pump system for any debris or dirt that may have caused this pool issue.
 You should clean your pump and skimmer baskets and backwash your filter.
-You may also have to replace the media or your filter cartridge.
+You may also consider upgrading your pool pump if it is undersized for your pool.

 5. Add water clarifier to your Intex pool